ufs-community/land-DA_workflow/docs/source/Model.rst

 data), initial and boundary condition files, and model configuration files (such as namelists).
-Please see the `Noah-MP User's Guide <https://www.jsg.utexas.edu/noah-mp/files/Users_Guide_v0.pdf>`__ for a detailed description of how to run the Noah-MP model.
+Please see the `Noah-MP User's Guide <https://www.jsg.utexas.edu/noah-mp/files/Users_Guide_v0.pdf>`__ for a detailed technical description of how to run the Noah-MP model.

 ..
 COMMENT: We talk about "statics datasets" above but then a single "static file" below, which could be confusing.